Wait . . . What?

 First, if an offensive comment just made you pause, you don’t need to question your feelings.
 Anger, confusion, or frustration are justified, even if the other person didn’t intend to say something offensive or hurtful.

 In fact, many inappropriate comments don’t involve slurs or vulgar language.
 Everyone has some bias, and everyday bigotry is unfortunately common.
 For example, telling a woman to smile more or that she’s too emotional plays to misogynistic tropes that have been used to limit women’s power for ages.
-Casually jokes about someone’s last name or stereotypes about their family roots often tie to darker racist ideas.
+Casual jokes about someone’s last name or stereotypes about their family roots often tie to darker racist ideas.

 While some argue this is just language, evidence that comments of this nature feed into deeper prejudice.
 If they inspire a strong reaction in you, it’s understandable.